clojurewerkz/langohr.docs/articles/getting_started.md

 __Weathr__ is a Many-to-Many Topic Routing Example.

 So far, we have seen point-to-point communication and broadcasting.
 Those two communication styles are possible with many protocols, for instance, HTTP handles these scenarios just fine.
-You may ask "what differentiates AMQP?"
-Well, next we are going to introduce you to *topic exchanges* and routing with patterns, one of the features that makes AMQP very powerful.
+You may ask "what differentiates AMQP 0-9-1?"
+Well, next we are going to introduce you to *topic exchanges* and routing with patterns, one of the features that makes AMQP 0-9-1 very powerful.

 Our third example involves weather condition updates.
 What makes it different from the previous two examples is that not all of the consumers are interested in all of the messages.
 People who live in Portland usually do not care about the weather in Hong Kong (unless they are visiting soon).
 They are much more interested in weather conditions around Portland, possibly all of Oregon and sometimes a few neighbouring states.

 Our example features multiple consumer applications monitoring updates for different regions.
 Some are interested in updates for a specific city, others for a specific state and so on, all the way up to continents.
 Updates may overlap so that an update for San Diego, CA appears as an update for California, but also should show up on the North America updates list.

 Here is the code: